 Potential Challenges and How to Address Them

-Children may feel confused, sad, or even angry.
-Acknowledge their feelings and reassure them of your unconditional love.
+Emotional Responses: Children may feel confused or upset.
+Acknowledge feelings and reinforce unconditional love.

 Final Thoughts: Prioritize Love and Connection

-If you’re navigating DNA paternity testing and need guidance, DNA Hub Africa is here to help.
-Contact us for expert advice and reliable testing services in Malawi, Zambia, and beyond.
-Together, we can create clarity and confidence for your family’s future.
+If you are navigating paternity testing and need guidance, DNA Hub Africa offers trusted expertise and support throughout Malawi, Zambia, and beyond.
+Together, we help families build clarity and confidence for the future.

 Contact Us Today